-When you’re away from people, you get to have more time alone to listen to your own voice and respond.
-Now is a good time to reflect upon your status with God.
+When you’re away from people, you get to have more time alone to listen to your voice and respond.
+Now is an excellent time to reflect upon your status with God.

 Have you been performing your duties and obligations as you should?
-What about your prayers, your sunnah, your relationship with the Quran, your connection with God through dua and adkar, or late-night talks with Him.
+What about your prayers, sunnah, relationship with the Quran, connection with God through dua and adkar, or late-night talks with Him.

-Have you been counting your blessings and were you grateful for them in the past year or were you in an ongoing state of dissatisfaction? self-isolation
+Have you been counting your blessings, and were you grateful for them in the past year, or were you in a constant state of dissatisfaction? self-isolation

 How about your relationship with your parents, spouse, children, your role towards your community, and your job performance?
 How about the Amanah that God has blessed you with, your body, your health, and your time.

-Did any of these aspects take over another, or do you aim to maintain more balance and upgrade any of them?
+Did any of these aspects take over another, or do you aim to maintain more balance and upgrade them?

-Now is the time, it takes 21 days to get rid of an old unhealthy habit or develop a new one.
+Now is the time.
+It takes 21 days to get rid of an old unhealthy habit or develop a new one.
 We have those 21 days and more away from distraction, people, long commutes, and noise.
-We have the huge blessing of time to plan, take action and be consistent.
+We have the vast blessing of time to plan, take action and be consistent.

 4. Take it from Prophet Yunus